google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

 .. image:: figures/outlier_jan_temp.png
+   :align: center
+   :alt: A scatterplot including an outlier.

 Looking at the scatter plot above, it’s easy to identify the outlier because it’s visually far removed from any of the other data points.
 Outlier